caktus/talks/djangocon/2013/scaling/scaling.rst

 Presenter Notes
 ---------------
-- Before you take on a project like this, I highly recommend mapping out the key configuration items in a spreadsheet
+- Before you take on a project like this, I highly recommend mapping out the different configuration items in a spreadsheet
 - Helps you figure out what to set all the various connection limits and worker counts to
 - Also helps forecase load capacity